samuel-marsh/scCustomize/cran-comments.md

 ## Major Version Update
 This is major version update to v2.1.0.
 See News.md for full changelog.
-This is attempted re-submission after a check error in original v2.1.0 submission (Error did not show in my package checks before first submission of this version, but as of today they now show same error and I was able to resolve it).

 - Number of new functions, changes, and bug fixes.
 - A few breaking changes owing to function/parameter deprecation (all are documented (see new Deprecated.R file) and have warnings/error messages using lifecycle package).

+This is attempted re-submission after a check error in original v2.1.0 submission.
+The error in CRAN report email I received did not show in my package checks before first submission of this version.
+But as of today my checks started showing the same error on same platform and I have now resolved the issue.

 ## R CMD check results